pragma-org/PDRs/PRD_0006-Reporting-Proposal/README.md

 ## Context

-Projects have to report their status to the PRAGMA board on a regular basis.
+Projects have to report their status to the PRAGMA board regularly.
-This proposal is meant to define the process and the content of the reports.
+This proposal is meant to define the report's process and content.

 ## Contents of a report